Somehow-Qualified/stream-sites/site/blog/markdown.md

 tags:
   - getting-started
 featured_image: /images/ss-card.jpg
+image_caption: A cool Stream Site logo banner - this caption doubles as alt text.
 tldr: >-
   Stream Sites come with a variety of markdown options to make writing with fancy flair easier.